storefront-x/storefront-x/docs/getting-started/quick-start.md

 This will create a dev-ready build of your app in the project's [./sfx directory](/essentials/sfx).
 Behind the scenes Storefront X collects all your files in enabled modules and creates a build directory, we call this process [Bootstrap](/essentials/bootstrap).
 With each module setup you get a fully functional e-commerce solution with example components.

-- The recommended IDE setup is [Visual Studio Code](https://code.visualstudio.com/) + [Volar extension](https://marketplace.visualstudio.com/items?itemName=Vue.volar).
+- The recommended IDE setup is [Visual Studio Code](https://code.visualstudio.com/) + [Volar extension](https://marketplace.visualstudio.com/items?itemName=Vue.volar)
-- More information about other e-commerce integrations can be found here [Magento](/integrations/magento) or [Shopware](/integrations/shopware)
+- More information about other e-commerce integrations can be found here: [Magento](/integrations/magento) or [Shopware](/integrations/shopware)
-- To learn more about the underlying build tool Vite, check out the [Vite docs](https://vitejs.dev/).
+- To learn more about the underlying build tool Vite, check out the [Vite docs](https://vitejs.dev/)
 - Storefront X is TypeScript ready.
-All the modules support autocomplete in your IDE.
+All the modules support autocomplete in your IDE

 When you are ready to ship your app to production, run the following: